-Three vehicle accident closes busy road in Willington - updates
+Three-vehicle accident closes busy road in Willington

-An accident involving three vehicles is causing delays in Willington this morning.
+An accident involving three vehicles caused delays in Willington this morning.

 The incident took place between Frizams Lane for Twyford and the B5008 Canal Bridge for Willington.

-Twyford road has been closed in both directions and there is queuing traffic.
+Twyford road was closed in both directions and there was significant queuing traffic.

 Traffic chaos in Willington following crash